lennilobel/sql2025-workshop-hol-orlando2025/HOL/3. Change Event Streaming/README.md

 This hands-on lab demonstrates the new **Change Event Streaming (CES)** feature in **SQL Server 2025**, which provides reliable, partitioned change events to **Azure Event Hubs**, enabling push-based integrations without polling or ETL jobs.
 You will:

-* Set up a database and configure it for CES.
+* Configure a database for CES.
 * Define a stream group and associate it with various tables.
 * Build a .NET consumer application to listen for and process changes.
 * Execute T-SQL operations that generate change events.